HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

         The format of the ApiResponse to be returned will be described later in this chapter.

-    - the class that represents the body in the HTTP request This needs to be a java bean, defining some private fields and  getter and setter methods for each field.
+    - The class that represents the body in the HTTP request

+      | This needs to be a java bean, defining some private fields and  getter and setter methods for each field.
-      Each field in the json input will be mapped to the corresponding field by name-matching.
+      | Each field in the json input will be mapped to the corresponding field by name-matching.
-      For example to handle the  following json body :
+      | For example to handle the  following json body :
       ::

         {